Getting back on track after the Winter slump

 - Have everything you need laid out and ready to go – gym gear/clothes, alarm set, food and snacks prepared etc.

 Making a commitment with a friend or a group not only makes the workouts more fun, but also keeps you accountable.
 Knowing that you are meeting someone will make you less likely to skip the gym.
 Convince a friend to join you and take turns at planning your workouts to keep things interesting.
 Joining a group fitness class is also a good way to make friends at the gym to keep you accountable.

 Change your workout routine

 Repeating the same routine and exercises can become boring and contribute to motivation loss.
 To avoid this, try out a new workout style, new exercises, or a new group fitness class.
 By switching things up you’ll keep your mind and body engaged.
-Doing the same routine continuously will also result in your body adapting, and slow your progress.
-“Shocking the body” with a new gym routine is a great way to see results.
-Come see us for a new complimentary personalised weights program for the gym.
+Doing the same routine continuously can create some great results (if you are doing a progressive overload), but can become very monotonous and boring.
+It’s great to try new things and challenge your muscles in a different way to keep yourself interested.
+Come see us for a new complimentary personalised weights program for the main gym.